 Let’s take a closer look at that field goals prop.
 How might one arrive at an accurate price for this prop?
 Every professional will have differing methods on how they arrive at their prop prices, but most are likely pretty similar.

-One method is establishing a baseline figure for the prop by looking at every NFL game.
+One method is establishing a baseline figure for game props by looking at every NFL game.
 Going back more than 1,000 games, the baseline number for going over 3.5 field goals is +170.

 The DraftKings line in the Super Bowl is: